Brave2003/Try-in-Splat-SLAM/README.md

 ## Run tracking without mapping
-Our Splat-SLAM pipeline uses two processes, one for tracking and one for mapping, and it is possible to run tracking only without mapping/rendering.
+Our Anonymous pipeline uses two processes, one for tracking and one for mapping, and it is possible to run tracking only without mapping/rendering.
 Add `--only_tracking` in each of the above commands.
 ```bash
 python run.py configs/TUM_RGBD/rgbd_dataset_freiburg3_sitting_rpy.yaml --only_tracking
 ```